 Before placement of an IUD an internal exam is carried out to check the location of your uterus.
 The IUD will then be placed.
 This is often uncomfortable and takes a few minutes.
 We therefore advise you to take two paracetamol about an hour before the procedure; if you are not breastfeeding take one ibuprofen.
 After the coil has been placed we will check its position using ultrasound.

 If you have never given birth we prefer to place the IUD during your period as your cervix will be open.
 This makes the procedure much easier and ensures you are not pregnant.

 We can insert an IUD as from 8 weeks after delivery.
 At this point the cervix and uterus are back to their original shape.
 You should wait 12 weeks after a Caesarean.

 After placement you will probably have an uncomfortable feeling in the lower abdomen which doesn’t usually last for long.
 Your periods may be irregular during the first few months.

 6 week check up

-Six weeks after the IUD has been placed you should return for evaluation.
+Six weeks after the IUD has been placed you will get a telephone follow up.

-If you wish to become pregnant again you can make an appointment to have your IUD device removed.
+If you wish to become pregnant again you can make an appointment to have your IUD removed.
 You will be able to become pregnant very soon after its removal.
-If you come for a ‘becoming a parent’ consultation you can have your IUD device removed immediately afterwards.
+If you come for a ‘becoming a parent’ consultation you can have your IUD removed immediately after consultation.